 c.
-Crown - Three furrow ploughs
+Three furrow ploughs

 Ploughing must commence using the left hand bodies and after completing nine furrows which shall constitute the Crown, the competitor then proceeds to plough against the next neighbour.

+d.
+Crown

+On completion of the crown the competitor then ploughs all the land between the next competitors plot and his scratch mark, thus completing the butts.
 When ploughing the crown one extra disc, coulter or skimmer is allowed on the first furrow.
-(Explanation: To make organisation of a ploughing contest easier, the layout may be different per category.
-This means ploughing to the next higher number or to the next lower number is both allowed.
-For competitors this means they have to be aware of this to avoid mistakes.)

-d.
+e.
 Butts